Welcome to your directory of immigrating to Mexico

 In conclusion, as ironic as this may sound, wouldn't it help Mexico become much stronger and Mexicans there become much wealthier and happier if the following authorities & organizations in the USA focused more on this article's sort of contents and less on supporting sad traditions (that have unfortunately plagued nearly every nation) such as fomenting anti-immigrant rhetoric?

 In no way do any of us advocate Mexico-bashing or anti-immigrant sentiment.
 No country is perfect and neighbors can be wonderfully insightful & helpful critics.
 We simply advocate greater understanding of the facts and relevant laws for discussion in the media, in official debate forums and wherever else these matters can serve the common good.
-We would love to see Mexico someday achieve its impressively enormous potential in the emerging global marketplace.
+We would love to see Mexico someday achieve its impressive potential in the emerging global marketplace.
 Mexico will apparently continue to under-achieve, though, until it reforms its anti-gringo immigration laws which currently scare away foreign investment and other sources of potentially increased efficiency.

 To return to our cover page: